jncameron/checkers/README.md

 ## TODOS - CLIENT
-* Make Profile, Signup, and ChooseGame UI compatible with Edge and Firefox (fine on Chrome)

 Signup:
 * Use local storage to keep users logged in on refresh (if token not expired)